Click to return to the Old Christmas Tree Lights Table of Contents Page

 An interesting history, and discussion of the major legal battle that accompanied the introduction of this popular light.

-Chapter Ten: Lighted Figures and Novelties
+Chapter Twelve: Lighted Figures and Novelties

 Three pages of lighted candles, figures and other novelty items from the early 1920s through 1950.

-Chapter Eleven: Lighted Tabletop Trees
+Chapter Thirteen: Lighted Tabletop Trees

 A brief look at lighted table top and bubbling light trees from the 30s, 40s and 50s.